danielgoulyk/wordpress-dynamic-shortcodes/README.md

 - Group system/meta fields separately from user-defined fields

 No ACF or technical knowledge required — built entirely on native WordPress functionality.

 ---

+## Version 2.6.1 Changelog

+### Final Stable Release Improvements
+- Resolved bug where updating existing shortcode mappings was blocked
+- Polished admin UI and styling for a more refined experience
+- Fully standalone plugin menu renamed to **Dynamic Values**
+- All contextual guidance and help text finalized
+- Marked as stable production-ready version

+---